Community Links

 Wentworth Court

-Wentworth Court is our local elderly residential home.
-The Everyman Theatre have commissioned projects since 2016 and we have close links through Inter-generational Programmes.
-The children learn through listening to stories “keeping history alive” and building relationships with older people and the elderly residents keep “young at heart” singing, dancing and completing art projects with our pupils.
+Wentworth Court is our local dementia residential home.
+The Everyman Theatre have commissioned projects since 2016 and we have close links through our inter-generational programme.
+The children learn through listening to stories “‘keeping history alive” and building relationships.
+The elderly residents keep “young at heart” singing, dancing and completing art projects with our pupils.
+The pupils work was highlighted on ITV News, as part of National Carers Day (featured on our Home Page).
+More recently, we have collaborated on the “Lions at Large” project to raise money for the Cheltenham and Gloucester Hospitals.

 http://wentworthct.com/